Interpretable ML for High-Frequency Execution: Application: optimal order placement

-The unicity of the maximum is a challenge itself since we are dealing with highly non-linear dependencies.
-One idea is to create a multiplicative model in which the distance component of both fill probability and clean-up cost functions would be a parametric decreasing function.
-The problem of such approach is that it totally discards the dependencies between the distance parameter and the others such as the liquidity imbalance.
+The unicity of the maximum is a challenge itself since we are dealing with highly non-linear dependencies that are inferred with a neural network.
 We therefore put that question aside for future investigation.